Suzuki MR Wagon: First generation (MF21S; 2001)

+Later turbocharged versions develop the maximum 64 PS allowed by kei car regulations, and have 103 Nm of torque.
+In April 2005, the sporty MR Wagon A-Limited special edition was presented.
+This had a lower ride height, 14-inch alloy wheels, and a more aggressive front bumper with a spoiler and integrated foglights as well as side skirts and a rear spoiler.
+The interior was also updated, with black seat with contrasting upholstery inserts, also fitted to the door panels.
+Production ended a few months later, in December 2005, with sales of the regular model running out in January.
+The slower selling MR Wagon Sports series continued to be available from existing stock until June 2006.

 The Nissan Moco version was presented as a concept car on the 35th Tokyo Motor Show in October 2001 and then went on sale on April 10, 2002.
 The basic engine, drive and transmission choices were the same as for the Suzuki.
 The major difference between the Nissan and Suzuki versions was the Nissan's "wing" grille resembling that of the contemporary P12 Primera.
 The sales of the Nissan version stabilized at about 3,000-4,000 units a month, actually exceeding the MR Wagon's sales.

 Indian market (MF31S)

 The first generation model went on sale in India in December 2006 as the Maruti Suzuki Zen Estilo, supposedly to increase differentiation from the Maruti Suzuki Alto.
 The Zen Estilo was powered by the larger F10D 1.1-litre four-cylinder 16-valve single overhead camshaft MPFI engine with 64 PS and 85 Nm that also powers the Wagon R in the Indian market.